fortio/fortio/README.md

 $ fortio
 Φορτίο 0.6.1 usage:
 	fortio command [flags] target
-where command is one of: load (load testing), server (starts grpc ping and http echo/ui servers), grpcping (grpc client) or report (report only UI server) or redirect (redirect only server), where target is a url (http load tests) or host:port (grpc health test) and flags are:
+where command is one of: load (load testing), server (starts grpc ping and http echo/ui/redirect servers), grpcping (grpc client), report (report only UI server) or redirect (redirect only server). where target is a url (http load tests) or host:port (grpc health test) and flags are:
   -H value
     	Additional Header(s)
-  -a	Automatically save JSON result with filename based on labels and timestamp -allow-initial-errors
+  -a	Automatically save JSON result with filename based on labels & timestamp -allow-initial-errors
     	Allow and don't abort on initial warmup errors
   -c int